Northland Wealth Recognized as an Elite Independent for it's Award Winning Alternative Approach

 Being fully independent, allows Northland to use their philosophy when it comes to investments and do what they feel is best for the families they work with.
 “We put the families we serve first and foremost.
 We believe if we do that on an investment and service basis, it will come back to us over time and that has occurred.
 If you are about clients first, it is best for them and you long term.”

-Northland Asset Management Locations: Markham, Calgary and Miami (Late 2019) Year established: 2011 Employees: 14 AUM: look after 100 high and ultra-high-net worth families across Canada, Europe, the Caribbean and United States Target clients: 5million-100million in assets
+Northland Asset Management Locations: Oakville and Calgary Year established: 2011 Employees: 14 AUM: look after 100 high and ultra-high-net worth families across Canada, Europe, the Caribbean and United States Target clients: 5million-100million in assets